 It is possible to purchase medications, including insulin, in Canada and/or Mexico as well.
 While the savings will vary, the cost can be a fraction of what it is in the US.
 Type 1 diabetics may be able to save 20 to even 80% of the cost of their prescription medications, including insulin.
 However be mindful of FDA restrictions and regulations on this.

 Anyone who is considering this option needs to be sure they follow all the guidelines in place.
 They also need to be sure to select a reputable pharmacy or insulin dealer as there can be slightly more risk in this approach.
 There are websites that are based in Canada that offer discounted insulin, retailers that operate in the country, and many other ways to save money.
 Note there are legal issues around this per the FDA, but exceptions are made based on needs.
 The point is review everything closely.
 Read more here. http://www.diabetes.org.

 There are many other ways to save money on diabetes supplies, insulin for type 1 or type 2, pumps, and more.
+Medicaid and Medicaid also help pay for some types of insulin.
 Find free diabetic supplies, including insulin pumps, medical equipment and more.
 It is a comprehensive list.
 Find details on how to get free diabetic supplies.